DataDog/kics/documentation/rules/terraform/aws/vpc_default_security_group_accepts_all_traffic.md

 }
 ```

-Avoid explicitly configuring rules that allow all traffic, such as:
+Avoid explicitly configuring rules that allow all traffic, such as in the following example:
 ```
 ingress = [{
   protocol  = -1